-Open the NetWare Application LauncherTM (NAL) program group in Windows 3.1x or the NAL folder in Windows 95.
+Open the NetWare Application LauncherTM (NAL) program group in Windows 3.1x or the NAL folder in Windows 95/98 or Windows NT.

 Using NetWare Application Launcher

 An Application object is an extension to the NetWare schema that allows you to manage applications the same way you manage other objects.